Advice

 Couple car shopping at a dealership

-New car prices remain more than $10,000 higher than five years ago, amid the COVID-19 pandemic.
-That’s when the average transaction price for new vehicles was around $38,400.
+New car prices remain about $8,000 higher than five years ago, dating back to the COVID-19 pandemic.
+That’s when the average transaction price for new vehicles was just under $41,000.
 However, with all the technological advances and offerings, your next car will likely last longer and help you drive safer than ever.

 Vehicle quality studies repeatedly show that today’s new cars suffer fewer problems than those from just a few years earlier.
-Buyers of higher-priced used cars will likely see the vehicle driving on the road even longer.
+Buyers of higher-priced used cars will likely see those vehicles stay on the road even longer.
 The same goes for those buying new ones.

 With most automakers now building such durable cars, they compete by adding more high-tech features.
 Features like adaptive cruise control and Apple CarPlay are now more common than ever on entry-level vehicles.
-Read on to see our tips on buying a car below.
+Read on for our tips on buying a car right now.

 How to Leverage Incentives to Buy a New Car

-Last month, car incentives comprised about 6.8% of the average deal, or about $3,300.
+Last month, car incentives comprised about 7.1% of the average deal.
 To learn how to take advantage of incentives, read about our monthly best car deals to find dealer or manufacturer offers, including cash back and lower interest rates for financing your next vehicle.

 RELATED: How to Buy a New Car in 10 Steps